 Intended learning outcomes

 - Comprehend a range of social theories and concepts used to study disasters in an urban environment

-- Understand the complexities and dynamic relationships between cities and hazards
+- Recognise the complexities and dynamic relationships between cities and hazards

-- Understand the way these complex city/hazard relationships make some groups more vulnerable than others
+- Investigate how some groups become more vulnerable to disasters than others

-- Be able to critically evaluate disaster management policies and practices in an urban context
+- Critically evaluate disaster management policies and practices in an urban context

 Students who complete this subject will have: